SkylineCommunications/dataminer-docs/connector-help/connector_help/Bridge Technologies VBC Trap Receiver.md

 #### HTTP Secondary Connection

-This driver uses the Bridge Technologies External Integration Interface over HTTP to get additional information from the VBC
+This connector uses the Bridge Technologies External Integration Interface over HTTP to get additional information from the VBC.

-- **IP address/host**: The polling IP or URL of the destination, e.g: http://10.24.4.138
+- **IP address/host**: The polling IP or URL of the destination, e.g. *http://10.24.4.138.*
 - **IP port**: The IP port of the destination.
 - **Bus address**: If the proxy server has to be bypassed, specify *bypassproxy.*

 ### Initialization